 Stunning views from the top of Mt.
 Lycabettus

 Once at the top, visitors can marvel at the stunning, unique panoramic view of the city, featuring the Acropolis and the Parthenon, the port of Piraeus, the mountains surrounding the city, and even the island of Aegina on a clear day.

 The small, white-washed church dedicated to St. George, built in the nineteenth century, is located at the very summit of the hill.
 Inside the picturesque church are important paintings and religious artifacts dating back hundreds of years.

-Visitors can also stop at the restaurant very near there, boasting the best views of the city, for a meal, cocktail, or that essential Greek coffee.
+Visitors can also stop at the restaurant close by, which boasts the best views of the city, for a meal, cocktail, or that essential Greek coffee.

-Mount Lycabettus is a particularly popular destination in the evening during the summer, when the sunset blankets the city in warm tones of orange, purple, and pink, but it provides beautiful views at any time of the day, during every season.
+Mount Lycabettus is a particularly popular destination in the evening during the summer when the sunset blankets the city in warm tones of orange, purple, and pink, but it provides beautiful views at any time of the day and at every season.

-And indeed, according to Greek mythology, the goddess Athena, after hearing bad news, dropped a large chunk of limestone in the middle of Athens while constructing the Acropolis, thus creating Mount Lycabettus.
+According to Greek mythology, the goddess Athena, after receiving bad news, dropped a large chunk of limestone in the middle of Athens while constructing the Acropolis, thus creating Mount Lycabettus.